BACKPACKING RETREAT

 Shared Tent

-Includes over $700 worth of gear (see list below) and sharing a 2-person tent with 1 other person, who you will meet before the trip.
-If you have a tentmate you’d like to request, you can do so at registration.
+Includes over $700 worth of gear (see list below) and sharing a 2-person tent with 1 other person, who you’ll meet before the trip.

-Starting at $1027 per person
+Starting at $872 per person

 PAYMENT PLANS AVAILABLE